-GRADUATE STUDENT PAYMENT INFORMATION (2023 - 2024)
+GRADUATE STUDENT PAYMENT INFORMATION (2024 - 2025)

 DIRECT DEPOSIT - Your payments for research scholarship and employment will be deposited directly into your bank account.
 This method of payment is mandatory.
-If you hold an employment position (TA, RA in lieu) and/or receive Research Scholarship monies, you must complete the Employee Contact & Deposit Information form, TD1 and TD1ON Tax forms (Newly Hired TAs).
-If you are a returning TA, you must complete the Hiring Documentation Confirmation and Consent form. https://hr.mcmaster.ca/employees/payroll/teaching-assistants-payroll-information/
+If you hold an employment position (TA, RA in lieu) and/or receive Research Scholarship monies, you must submit your payroll documentation to the Employee Self-Service portal on the Human Resources website.
+If you have any questions, you can reach out to hr.mcmaster@mcmaster.ca.